Vaccine efficacy for binary post-infection outcomes under misclassification without monotonicity: Proofs and further details for simulation studies

 We define our notation for principal stratification in vaccine efficacy (VE) in section \ref{subsec:defn}.
 In section \ref{sec:krank}, we give general properties of the Kruskal rank, and extensions to \cite{kruskalThreewayArraysRank1977} theorems that we derived.
 We apply these extensions in the context of principle stratification for VE in section \ref{subsec:krank-ve}.
-The proofs of our main results, \Cref{thm:id-general-z} and \Cref{thm:id-noisy}, are given in section \ref{sec:main-res}.
+The proof of our main result, \Cref{thm:id-noisy}, is given in section \ref{sec:main-res}.
 These proofs are based on results in \Cref{sec:krank} and \Cref{subsec:krank-ve}.